umarcor/osvb/doc/intro/frameworks.rst

 The list of simulators supported by cocotb is longer than the ones supported by VUnit.
 The most notable difference is that cocotb supports iverilog and verilator, while the only open source simulator supported by VUnit is GHDL.
 Therefore, usage of this bundle with open source simulators is limited to VHDL designs at the moment.
+Nevertheless, there is interest in evaluating again whether iverilog's improved System Verilog support can suffice for VUnit.

 Compared to other frameworks, the cocotb ecosystem is more distributed.
 Others have most of the resources gathered in single GitHub repository.
 Conversely, there is much activity around cocotb in repositories outside of the main repository.